Aider-AI/aider/docs/faq.md

 current chat to build a compact
 [repository map](https://aider.chat/2023/10/22/repomap.html).

-Usually when people want to add "all the files" it's because they think it will give GPT helpful context about the overall code base.
-The repo map usually does a good job at this without using a lot of tokens.

-Sending GPT a ton of code that is mostly irrelevant to the task at hand will often distract or confuse it.
+Adding a bunch of files that are mostly irrelevant to the task at hand will often distract or confuse GPT.
+GPT will give worse coding results, and sometimese even fail to correctly edit files.
-It will also increase the token costs on your OpenAI invoice.
+Addings extra files will also increase the token costs on your OpenAI invoice.

 Again, it's usually best to just add the files to the chat that will need to be modified.
 If you still wish to add lots of files to the chat, you can: